-Significant adverse effects would be unlikely to occur on other LCTs with the exception of the Broad Farmed Valley LCT.
-While operational wind farm development is already visible on containing skylines in views from parts of the Broad Farmed Valley LCT, this proposal would introduce a greater extent of wind farm development with very large turbines seen between 6-13km affecting the background of hills to the north-west of the Spey (where existing wind farms are generally well-contained) adversely affecting the appreciation of the character of this landscape.
-Significant adverse effects would occur on a small part of this LCT, principally affecting the appreciation of smaller scale features in the upper Knockando area but also a small part of the narrow incised valley floor of the Spey.
+The Council agrees with the LVIA that effects on other LCTs would not be significant, with the exception of the Broad Farmed Valley LCT.
+While operational wind farm development is already visible on containing skylines in views from parts of the Broad Farmed Valley LCT, this proposal would introduce a greater extent of wind farm development with very large turbines prominent on the backdrop of hills to the north-west of the Spey.
+The operational wind farms of Berry Burn and Rothes I and II are barely noticeable from the Broad Farmed Valley LCT and while the Paul's Hill wind farm is more visible, views are infrequent with this development benefitting from the containment provided by Roy's Hill.
+This proposal would incur significant and adverse effects on the character of this landscape, appreciated from more open and elevated valley sides but with also a small part of the highly sensitive narrow incised valley floor of the Spey.

-Effects on designated and other valued landscapes
+Effects on designated and other valued landscapes in Moray